orbeon/orbeon-forms-doc/form-runner/component/number.md

 - User types "12345.678".
 - Because `round-when-storing` is `true`, the value is rounded and stored as "12345.68" in the data.
-- When the user focuses out of the field, the value is formatted and rounded, because `round-when-formatting` is set to `true.
-Here the rounding during formatting doesn't change the value since it was rounded when stored in the first place.
+- When the user focuses out of the field, the value is formatted and rounded, because `round-when-formatting` is set to `true`.
 - Field displays "12,345.68".

+*NOTE: Here rounding during formatting doesn't change the value since it was rounded when stored in the first place.*

 This is useful if you don't want to keep the full precision of decimal values in the data and want to force a maximum number of digits after the decimal point.